Here are your Golden Globe Awards nominees

 Check back here as more nominations are announced.

 The Golden Globe Awards are Sunday, Jan.
-6, 2019.
+6, 2019 hosted by Sandra Oh and Andy Samberg.
 See the list of Golden Globe nominees below.

 FILM CATEGORIES